Spoiler alert: if you suffer of arachnophobia, this article is not for you!

 He is however squishy with Toughness 4 (quite average) and 18 Wounds (slightly below a Leader average).

 He has access to 3 abilities, the first of which everyone in the warband except the Spider Swarm have access to: Scuttling Symbiosis.
-This one, for a Double, allows to give an extra move or attack to a nearby Spider Swarm.
-You may think those tiny little animals as worthless, but with 8 attacks per action you are bound to roll some 6s…
+This one, for a Double, allows to give an extra move or attack to a nearby Spider Swarm as long as the ability’s value is at least 4.
+You may think those tiny little animals as worthless, but with 4 attacks per action you are bound to roll some 6s…

-The second ability is really thematic but so situational you may forget it soon: Skittering Ascent, that for a Double allows you to ignore the vertical distance when moving.
-It is useful to climb the various scenery, however not all scenarios have scenery that can be climbed, or not always make any sense to do it since those with these ability don’t have any ranged weapon…
+The second ability is really thematic but so situational you may forget it soon: Skittering Ascent, that for a Double allows you to ignore the vertical distance when climbing.
+It is useful to mount the various scenery, however not all scenarios have scenery that can be climbed, or not always make any sense to do it since those with this ability don’t have any ranged weapon…